oliverjam/learn-form-validation/README.md

 - Cannot style the error messages
 - [Not exposed to most screen readers](https://adrianroselli.com/2019/02/avoid-default-field-validation.html)
-- Inputs are marked invalid before the user touches them
+- Inputs are marked invalid before the user types anything
-  - E.g. `input:invalid { border: 1px solid red; }` will make a `required` input red straight away
+  - E.g. `input:invalid { border-color: red; }` will mark a `required` input red straight away

 ## Custom validation

 The advantage of _starting_ with the HTML5 validation attributes is that if our JS fails to load or breaks the user at least gets basic validation.
-We should make sure to add all our custom attributes using JS, so they're only present if we have function custom validation.

-First we need to disabled the native validation by setting the `novalidate` on the form element.
+First we need to disable the native validation by setting `novalidate` on the form element.
 This prevents the built-in errors from appearing.

 ```js
 const form = document.querySelector("form");